COLLEGE ADMISSION COACH℠

 • Career One Stop is sponsored by the US Department of Labor and is a great resource for self-assessments.
 This skills inventorey is valauable if you already have some amount of work experience.
 If so, do the skills inventory and record your results

 • Job shadows are a great way to explore careers of interest.
-Here are some Questions to Ask on a Job Shadow.
+Here are some job shadow tips.

-• If youa re considering nursing programs, Top Registered Nurse is an awesome resoource and has a great feature that allows you to look at the nursing programs in every state.
+• If you are considering nursing programs, Top Registered Nurse is an awesome resoource and has a great feature that allows you to look at the nursing programs in every state.
 Check it out!
+I also like this Nursing Carrer Guide for People With Disabilities.

 Virtual coaching worldwide or in-person coaching in Portland, Oregon, SW Washington and Tacoma, Washington